richardstephens/rules_jooq_flyway_codegen/README.md

 generator, and produce a source JAR containing your generated classes.

-Please note that this rule is still in an alpha-quality staate, and the steps taken to import it may change in the future.
+Please note that this rule is still in an alpha-quality state, and the steps taken to import it may change in the future.

 To import the rules: